zcericola/HTML-CSS-Practice-Problems/README.md

 ### Summary

-Create an html document that has the same structure and styling as the `step-1.jpg` image.
+Create a webpage that has the same structure and styling as the `step-1.jpg` image.

 ### Instructions